Judd beat Ronnie by 5-3 yesterday evening in the QF of the Players Championship 2017.

 Ronnie found himself 3-1 down at the MSI, with a 90% pot success, 82% safety success and 100% long pot success – stats that would normally win you a match – but he only had got 32% of table time and that’s the one that tells the story.
 Judd prevented him to play: Ronnie scores only 18 in the last three frames of the mini session and his highest break was 36, which he had scored in the opening frame, a frame he had won in two main visits.

 I found Judd’s quotes during the ITV4 aftermatch quite interesting.
-He stated that practicing with Ronnie had helped his own game massively, he learned a lot, and helped him to bring to the level he’s at now.
+He stated that practicing with Ronnie had helped his own game massively, he learned a lot and helped him to bring to the level he’s at now.
 Ronnie is also coaching three young Chinese players, including the very young Yan Bingtao who, as a rookie, managed to climb into the top 64 already.
-My husband reaction after yesterday’s match was “He shouldn’t do that, they improve so much they beat him afterwards!”.
+My husband’s reaction after yesterday’s match was “He shouldn’t do that, they improve so much they beat him afterward!”.
 Maybe … but, in fact, despite some raging outbursts over the years, the fundamental fact is that Ronnie loves his sport, with a passion, and is deeply concerned about the lack of young talents coming through to secure the future.
-I know that what I just wrote will be met with scepticism by a few but, see, passion hurts when things don’t go the way ones wish, and snooker has brought Ronnie deep suffering at times, as well as triumph and elation at other times.
+I know that what I just wrote will be met with skepticism by a few but, see, passion hurts when things don’t go the way one wishes, and snooker has brought Ronnie deep suffering at times, as well as triumph and elation at other times.
 Wearing his heart on his sleeve he’s always expressed his feelings, positive or negative, unfiltered, on the moment.

 Here is the match report by Worldsnooker: